 SVMUG Monthly Meeting Mar 17, 2014 - Peter Tamte & NoteSuite

 Posted Mar 13, 2014, 3:45 AM by Pam Ailes

 Hello svmug members & friends!

-Due to the holiday last Monday, the next meeting of the Silicon Valley Macintosh User Group (svmug) is on Monday, February 24, 2014 at 7:00PM.
+The next meeting of the Silicon Valley Macintosh User Group (svmug) is on Monday, March 17, 2014 at 7:00PM.
 As always, meetings are open to the public and free to attend.
 Bring a friend!
 WE ARE IN OUR "NORMAL" ROOM: BODEGA BAY TECH TALK ROOM.
 See below for details on how to get to the room.